 Chiller calculations often were reported based on a weather-bin calculator that projects chiller load as a function of outside air temperature and economizer setpoint.
-Using a weather-bin analysis approach may be appropriate for calculating annual energy use if the chiller load correlates well to outside air temperatures and this approach is often an improvement over using a deemed savings or other prescriptive calculation methods.
-However, cooling loads for chillers may correlate directly to occupancy schedules, process schedules, thermal mass loading, or other independent variables.
-In these situations, the hourly chiller load may not correlate well to outside air temperature, and a weather-bin analysis approach may not accurately calculate annual energy savings or demand savings.
+Using a weather-bin analysis approach may be appropriate for calculating annual energy use if the chiller load correlates well to outside air temperatures, but it may not be appropriate for calculating demand savings.
+The hourly average temperatures during the ISO-NE seasonal summer and winter peak periods typically will not align with maximum-weather temperature bins assumed in a bin analysis.
+Using a bin analysis may underestimate demand savings during the summer peak period and may inaccurately estimate savings during the winter peak period.